Treatment of Rheumatoid Arthritis With DMARDs: Predictors of Response

 • - Pregnant or breastfeeding women.

-- Men and women of child bearing potential not willing to practice successful method of contraception
+- Men and women of child bearing potential unwilling to practice effective method of contraception

 Trial Details